Project type: Field school & research expedition

 Field school & expedition founded: 2008

-The sites: Participants will study, receive training, and work on the documentation of up to two medieval Christian Orthodox chapels or small churches in western Bulgaria.
+The sites: Participants will study, receive training, and work on the documentation of four to six medieval Christian Orthodox chapels or small churches in western Bulgaria.
 Participants will also have the opportunity to visit several other churches and medieval sites nearby in western Bulgaria and in eastern Serbia.

-Project venue and accommodation: Participants and staff stay in a hotel in Bankya, a small spa town within the Sofia Metropolitan Area, Bulgaria.
-We will travel to the church sites on working days to conduct our fieldwork which are located 50 - 100 km (31 - 62 miles) from Bankya.
-Travel arrangements to and from the sites will be organized by the Balkan Heritage Field School (BHFS).
+Project venue and accommodation: Participants and staff stay the first four days in downtown Sofia at the Red B and B Guesthouse, then move to Erma Spa Hotel in Tran, a small town at the western border of Bulgaria.
+On field work days, we will travel to the church sites which are located approx. 50 - 75 km (31 - 46 miles) from Tran.
+Travel arrangements to Tran and back to Sofia as well as to and from the sites will be organized by the Balkan Heritage Field School (BHFS).

-Directors: Ivan Vasilev (PhD candidate in Archaeology, New Bulgarian University), president of the Balkan Heritage Foundation; Dr. Vassil Tenekedjiev (PhD in Archaeology), Varna Regional Museum of History and adjunct professor of archaeology, New Bulgarian University.
+Directors: Ivan Vasilev, president of the Balkan Heritage Foundation; Dr. Vassil Tenekedjiev (PhD in Archaeology)

 Minimum length of stay: Two weeks